forcedotcom/sfdx-scanner/docs/_articles/en/index.md

 ---
-title: Salesforce CLI Scanner Plug-in
+title: Salesforce CLI Scanner Plug-In
 permalink: /
 lang: en
 ---

-## Scanner Plug-in
+## Salesforce CLI Scanner Plug-in

-The Salesforce CLI Scanner Plug-in is a unified tool for static analysis of source code, in multiple languages (including Apex), with a consistent command-line interface and report output.
+The Salesforce CLI Scanner plug-in is a unified tool for static analysis of source code, in multiple languages (including Apex), with a consistent command-line interface and report output.
 We currently support the [PMD rule engine](https://pmd.github.io/) and [ESLint](https://eslint.org/).
 We may add support for more rule engines in the future.

 The Salesforce CLI Scanner Plug-in creates "Rule Violations" when the scanner identifies issues.
 Developers use this information as feedback to fix their code.